qwertie/learn-react/docs/tutorial-5.md

 Example #4: Calendar event editor
 ---------------------------------

-Let's create a React-based editor for the `CalendarEvent` model above.
+Let's create a React-based editor for the `CalendarEntry` model above.
 Let's start by making an HTML mockup of the user interface, without React.
 The mockup could use this code:

 ~~~html
   <h1>Edit Calendar Entry</h1>